- Our Rating: 7/10 Very Good

 WSOP NJ runs several promotions and does a good job of rewarding both the high bankroll regulars and the lower stakes grinders.
-Here are a few promos currently running at the site:
+Here are a few recurrent promotions the site runs:

 - The Senior Specials: Grants anyone 50 or older double rewards points between 12 PM and 4 PM every day.
 APPs are added up as you play and can eventually be converted to cash for rakeback.

 - Hero Freeroll: A very nice gesture which provides a $1,000 guaranteed free tournament to any player who can prove they are a firefighter, police, or in the military.

 - Weekly APP Leaderboard (Silver level and lower): Essentially a race for anyone who can generate the most rake in a week.
 Top 30 finishers are rewarded with a generous $2,500 prize pool, which is a pretty good value for grinders with small bankrolls.